lohwenxin/NiceToMeatYou/README.md

 ## About The Project

-Following the theme of Lifehack 2022 about environment, NiceToMeatYou is a **web app for people to prevent food waste and build a supportive community.** Being a recipe searching and food donation platform, it encourages people to minimise wastage and help the needy.
+Following the theme of Lifehack 2022 on Environment, NiceToMeatYou is a **web app for people to prevent food waste and build a supportive community.** Being a recipe searching and food donation platform, it encourages people to minimise wastage and help the needy.

-Main features of the app includes:
+**Main features of the app includes:**

+Our web application is our team's solution to tackling food waste.
+It has 2 main features:
-* Providing recipes for the ingredients left in fridge to minimise wastage
+* The main feature, **Search By Ingredient**,  allows users to search for recipes using ingredients left in their fridge, to minimise wastage of near-expired food.

-* Allowing people to contribute their excess food to the community by filling in a form
+* The second feature, **Donate**, allows users to submit requests to donate excess food or ingredients at home.
+Users fill in a form with their personal details, as well as details about their donation.
+After the form is submitted, an email will be sent to one of our team members notifying us of a new donation request.

-We hope you find our website useful in your to prevent food waste and help others!
+We hope you find our website useful in your preventing of food waste and in helping others!

 ### Built With